 Upon the acquisition of IDI in the second quarter of 2021, we evaluated our organizational structure and concluded that we have two reportable business segments following the acquisition.
-Our Material and Substrate segment includes our former SiC/LED segment in addition to IDI.
+Our Material and Substrate segment includes our former SiC/LED segment in addition to IDI from the date of acquisition.